 May through August is the warmest time to visit Santorini, but also when crowds and prices will be at their very highest, with the absolute peak coming in July and August.

 While Santorini is beautiful at any time of year, unless you and your spouse don’t mind bundling up and avoiding the water, we’d recommend avoiding scheduling a Santorini honeymoon between November and February, when the weather is cold and much of the island–including the amazing hotels that can make a honeymoon in Santorini extra special–are closed for the season.

 Depending on whether your Greek honeymoon is focused entirely on Santorini or you’re making Santorini one stop on a Greek island-hopping itinerary, you’ll probably have a different ballpark figure for how long you want to spend on Santorini–and the good news is, there’s really no wrong answer.

 Even one day in Santorini is worth a visit, and is long enough to hike from Fira to Oia and enjoy the village a bit, but we promise you’ll want to stay longer than that!

 To get the most out of what the island has to offer, we recommend spending a minimum of 3 full days in Santorini if at all possible, and you could easily spend a slow-paced and delightful week there without a problem.

 What to Pack for Your Santorini Honeymoon

-Travel Insurance — We don’t ever suggest traveling without travel insurance–anything can happen, and the last thing you want is your 3 days in Santorini to be interrupted by worrying about a crisis.
+Travel Insurance — We don’t ever suggest traveling without travel insurance–anything can happen, and the last thing you want is your honeymoon in Santorini to be interrupted by worrying about a crisis.
 We use and recommend World Nomads for trips to Greece.

 Pacsafe — We can’t recommend our Pacsafe enough: this travel safe is affordable, sturdy, easy to pack, and will help keep your valuables safe in your hotel room (not that you should need to worry much about theft in Santorini, but it’s better to be safe than sorry!).